felix-schmitt/MathNet/README.md

 ## Inference using a Pretrained Model

+The naming of the vit-pytorch models has been changed (a warning about missing keys is issued when loading the model).
+To run the model from dropbox, you have to install vit-pytorch==0.40.2.
 Get the model from [dropbox](https://www.dropbox.com/scl/fo/xefqjzfd8szj6ra3f02hc/APcpMTDcRdp6sf3ZRCYkyOA?rlkey=5z9xlok8zwk87htnv57b7n9i7&st=umuhu5i3&dl=0) and save it in the trainedModels folder.
 You can inference an image with the [inference.py](inference.py) script.
 The image should have ideally a solution of 600 DPI by a font size of 12.